alcfeoh/advanced-modern-js/exercises/ex-06/ex-06-instructions.md

 * `firstName`: give it a value, make it read-only, but also enumerable
 * `lastName`: give it a value, make it read-only, but also enumerable
 * `gender`: give it a value, make it enumerable
-* `birthDate`: give it a value, make it enumerable and wriatable and ensure we can edit it later if needed
+* `birthDate`: give it a value, make it enumerable and writable and ensure we can edit it later if needed
 * `id`: Non-enumerable, but give it a value (maybe use a closure?)
 * `toString`: non-enumerable, but give it a value